Stepkids and double standard parenting

 Over time, I started questioning my lifetime's worth of beliefs that double standards were an awful thing.
 Maybe fairness across the board wasn't actually… well, fair.
 Because when I started looking at my stepparenting decisions in terms of each kid's personality… I started seeming like a real bitch, even to myself.

 Look, my kid would eat those veggies either way.
 She's a great eater, always has been.
 She'll always be done first at every meal, and she nearly always has a contagiously cheerful, good-sport attitude that makes parenting her absurdly easy.
 She was also thrilled to have Dan in her life, complete with a new sister, and was happy to be living in a real house and have a dog finally—basically everything she ever wanted.

 My stepdaughter's emotional state was not nearly so grounded.
 Her mother was emotionally and verbally abusive; her dad was her only safe haven, and now I'd come along to threaten that safety.
 She was never super on board with her dad dating me, and her attitude had only gone downhill after we moved in together and got married.
 Last but not least, she's always been a picky eater and neither parent raised her with any form of personal accountability.

-For my BD, eating veggies before dessert might've been a new rule, but whatever, she'd just shrug it off as no big deal 'cause it's something she'd have done anyway.
+For my BD, eating veggies before dessert wasn’t a new rule, but even if it had been, she'd have just shrugged it off as no big deal 'cause eating a decent dinner (including veggies) was something she'd have done anyway.
 The veggies-before-dessert rule wasn't really for her; it was for my SD, whose diet was appalling.
 But in an effort to "be fair," we were applying those guidelines to both girls.